Heaviside condition: Practical use

 $\frac{G}{C} \ll \frac{R}{L}$ by several orders of magnitude.

 To make a line meet the Heaviside condition one of the four primary constants needs to be adjusted and the question is which one.
 G could be increased, but this is highly undesirable since increasing G will increase the loss.
 Decreasing R is sending the loss in the right direction, but this is still not usually a satisfactory solution.
 R must be decreased by a large number and to do this the conductor cross-sections must be increased dramatically.
 This not only makes the cable much bulkier, but also adds significantly to the amount of copper (or other metal) being used and hence the cost and weight.
 Decreasing the capacitance is difficult because it requires using a different dielectric with a lower permittivity.
-Gutta-percha insulation used in the early trans-Atlantic cables has a dielectric constant of about 3, hence C could be decreased by a maximum factor or no more than 3.
+Gutta-percha insulation used in the early trans-Atlantic cables has a dielectric constant of about 3, hence C could be decreased by a maximum factor of no more than 3.
 This leaves increasing L which is the usual solution adopted.

 L is increased by loading the cable with a metal with high magnetic permeability.
 It is also possible to load a cable of conventional construction by adding discrete loading coils at regular intervals.
 This is not identical to a distributed loading, the difference being that with loading coils there is distortionless transmission up to a definite cut-off frequency beyond which the attenuation increases rapidly.

 Loading cables is no longer a common practice.
 Instead, regularly spaced digital repeaters are now placed in long lines to maintain the desired shape and duration of pulses for long-distance transmission.